Iowa

 Currently, federal and state early learning programs reach thousands of young children and their families in Iowa.
 But too many working families in Iowa are missing out.
 As a direct result of child care issues, the Iowa economy loses millions of dollars each year in the form of lost earnings, productivity, and revenue.

-There are 236k children ages 5 and under in Iowa
+There are 230K children ages 5 and under in Iowa – 74% of these children have all available parents in the workforce.

-The typical annual cost of child care in Iowa is around $9,000
+The typical annual cost of child care for an infant in Iowa is around $12,000.

-The Child Care and Development Block Grant only reaches 12% of eligible families.
-This federal program helps low-income parents afford child care
+The Child Care and Development Block Grant only reaches 14% of eligible families in Iowa.
+(This federal program helps low-income parents afford child care.)

 Iowa’s economy loses $1.1B annually due to child care challenges